koding/kdlearn/guides/install-phpmyadmin/index.md

 ## Step 3

-After the installation process has finished we have to make sure that the Apache server is serving phpmyadmin properly.
-In order to do that we need to edit the Apache configuration file.
+After the installation process has finished you have to make sure that the Apache server is serving phpmyadmin properly.
+In order to do that you need to edit the Apache configuration file.
 You can use the following command.

 ```
 sudo nano /etc/apache2/apache2.conf
 ```

-And at the very bottom of the file we need to include the following line.
+And at the very bottom of the file you need to include the following line.

 ```
 Include /etc/phpmyadmin/apache.conf